 This post is also available in: Deutsch (German)

+Tired of recalculating your entire circuit every time you change your load resistance?
 Learn how to use Thevenin’s Theorem to calculate current and voltage across a load resistor in a linear circuit.

 How to Calculate Load Current and Voltage with Thevenin’s Theorem – Keep It Simple

 There are a variety of methods available to analyze complex electrical circuits.
 These include Mesh Analysis, Nodal Analysis, or Kirchhoff’s Circuit Laws.
 The problem is when you’re designing a DC power network you’ll have a load whose value will change as your design process unfolds.
 Rather than having to recalculate the current and voltage of your entire circuit each time your load changes, you can simplify this process with Thevenin’s Theorem.
 In this blog, we’ll look at how to simplify any complex linear circuit into a single voltage source and series resistance.
 From there, we can use our Thevenin equivalent circuit to calculate our current and voltage quickly.
 Let’s Begin.

 Like all other mathematical and scientific theories/laws, Thevenin’s Theorem was invented by the man himself, Léon Charles Thévenin.
 Thévenin was a French telegraph engineer born in Meaux, France.
 After his time in the corps of telegraph engineers, he was appointed as a teaching inspector at the École supérieure de télégraphie in 1882.
 It was here that he became interested in the measurement of electrical circuits.
 At that time, he used the two available methods – Kirchhoff’s Circuit Laws and Ohm’s Law.

 In an attempt to make complex circuit analysis easier for every engineer, Thevenin developed his now famous Thevenin Theorem.
 This theorem reduces complex circuits into simplified Thevenin equivalent circuits.